We are excited to invite you to a summer of adventure at the YMCA. Summer day camp at the Y starts on June 22, 2020.

 Our team will continue to monitor county guidelines as they relate to Day Camp and implement any changes to safety procedures promptly.

 Camp swim is back!
-With the phased reopening of our branches continues, our locations with pools will offer swim time to our campers.
-Camp swim will begin for Mission Valley YMCA on July 6, and more information on scheduling at other locations will be available soon.
+With the phased reopening of our branches continues, some of our locations with pools will offer swim time to our campers.

-If your child wishes to swim, please pack them with:
+If you are notified that swim is being offered at your day camp location, and if your child wishes to swim, please pack them with:

 Goggles (not required)